fernandocm9/AI_Detectors_Project/README.md

 We are going to be focusing on 5 Large Language Models (LLMs) to generate code based on a common prompt.
 We will then write human-generated code to match these prompts and run both sets of code through AI code detectors to see if these detectors can efficiently categorize code as human-generated or AI-generated.

-LLMs Used: ChatGPT, Gemini, Grok, Claude and Perplexity AI AI Generated Code Deteectors: GPTZero, Sapling, GPT-2 Detector, DetectGPT and Giant Language Model Test Room.
+LLMs Used: ChatGPT, Gemini, Grok, Claude and Perplexity AI AI Generated Code Detectors: GPTZero, Sapling, GPT-2 Detector, DetectGPT and Giant Language Model Test Room.